 There are so many benefits which I did not highlight above – never feeling tired at work; treasuring time spent with my colleagues more; not having to worry about missing delivery of groceries or parcels….
 The benefits are endless.

-However, since I believe employees already know the benefits, this article is targeted at employers and policy makers instead.
-So, I focused on how flexible working arrangements in Singapore would benefit businesses and society.
+However, since I believe employees and the government already know the benefits, this article is targeted at employers instead.
+Thus, I focused on how flexible working arrangements in Singapore would benefit businesses and society.